confluentinc/examples/microservices-orders/docs/index.rst

 If you get stuck, here is the `complete solution <https://github.com/confluentinc/kafka-streams-examples/blob/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices/OrdersService.java>`__.

-Save off the project's working solution, copy your version of the file to the main project, compile, and run the unit test.
+To test your code, save off the project's working solution, copy your version of the file to the main project, compile, and run the unit test.

 .. sourcecode:: bash